-Students could apply to any/any number of workshops.
-Up to 6 students could sign up to each workshop.
-If there are more than 6 applicants for the same workshop, applicants with fewer participation records will have higher priority.
+Students are able to apply to any/any number of workshops.
+Up to 4-6 students can sign up to each workshop, depending on whether it is Guest or TMDU Instructor.
+If applicants exceed these limits, those with who have participated fewer times will have higher priority.